-- Comfort - Your child's clothing should be comfortable and ready for all types of play and learning. - Please keep in mind that we go outside even in the winter (weather-permitting), so please send your children with snow pants, boots, hats, and mittens or gloves attached to the sleeves of their coats. - Safety - Boys are expected to wear a kippah and tzitzit in grades K-5 (a hat or kippah is strongly encouraged in N/PK while at school.
-Footwear should be comfortable and appropriate for the weather.
+- o Footwear should be comfortable and appropriate for the weather.
 Sandals should have heel straps secure enough for running and other activities.
-Students should wear supportive shoes on gym days. - Appropriateness for a Makom Torah (a place in which Judaism is learned and lived) - Judaism values both safety and tzni'ut, acting and dressing in a modest manner.
-In order to create a safe and comfortable environment appropriate to our educational and recreational activities, please make sure that clothing covers the midriff, shoulders, and has a modest neckline.
+Students should wear supportive shoes on gym days. - Appropriateness for a Makom Torah (a place in which Judaism is learned and lived) - o Boys are expected to wear a kippah and tzitzit in grades K-5 (a hat or kippah is strongly encouraged in N/PK while at school. - o Judaism values both safety and tzni'ut, acting and dressing in a modest manner.
+In order to create a safe and comfortable environment appropriate to our educational and recreational activities, please make sure that clothing covers the midriff and has a modest neckline.
 Please call us if you have any questions.

+Grades 2-5

-- Grades 2-5 - Boys should wear full-length pants (no sweats) and shirts, (Ts, polo's or buttondowns). - Girls should wear skirts, dresses or jumpers to an appropriate (i.e., knee-covered) length (with pants, leggings or shorts under them as desired), and shirts and blouses with short sleeves or longer sleeves and no midriff exposed.
+- Boys should wear full-length pants (no sweats) and shirts, (Ts, polo's or button-downs). - o Girls should wear skirts, dresses or jumpers to an appropriate (i.e., knee-covered) length (with pants, leggings or shorts under them as desired), and shirts and blouses with short sleeves or longer sleeves and no midriff exposed. - When weather is forecasted for 75 degrees or warmer, students may wear loose-fitting, knee-length shorts to school.
+Shoulders must be covered no matter the weather.